Terms And Conditions

 If the Customer qualifies as a consumer in accordance with EU consumer regulations i.e. they are a person who enters into a legal transaction for a purpose that is neither their commercial nor their independent vocational activity, they have a statutory right of withdrawal.

 The Customer can withdraw their acceptance of the Agreement within 14 days from the conclusion of the Agreement (e.g., letter, email) without the need to specify any reasons.
 To exercise their right to withdrawal, the withdrawal must be communicated within the 14-day period mentioned above and it must clearly state their wish to withdraw from the Agreement.
 Due to the nature of the service provided to the Customer, they cannot withdraw from our Agreement, if we have informed the Customer that the airline has accepted the Claim, as in such an event we have completed the service they requested.
 The withdrawal can be sent to:

 e-mail: [email protected]

-8.1 AirHelp is authorised to alter these T&C and the Price List and to set forth additional conditions at any time and without notice.
-However, changes with a negative effect to the Client will not apply to the Client, unless the Client agrees to new changes.
+AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
+However, changes with a negative effect on the Customer will not apply to the Customer, unless the Customer agrees to new changes.

-8.3 Should any provision of these T&C be or become void, illegal or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.
+Should any provision of these Terms be or become void, illegal, or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.

-8.5 The English version of these T&C shall prevail in case of inconsistency to any other language version.
+The English version of these Terms shall prevail in case of inconsistency to any other language version.